Yolo Jordan

 Overview

-The United Nations Educational, Scientific and Cultural Organization (UNESCO) World Heritage Sites are places of importance to cultural or natural heritage as described in the UNESCO World Heritage Convention, this Journey takes you through these incredible locations ( As salt , Qusayer Amra , Bethany , Um Rassas, Petra & Wadi Rum protected area ) to witness the historic progression of human civilization in Jordan .
+The United Nations Educational, Scientific and Cultural Organization (UNESCO) World Heritage Sites are places of importance to cultural or natural heritage as described in the UNESCO World Heritage Convention.

 • Amman city is a historical site at the center of downtown.